74C17N3P7UN3/MailTent/README.md

 ## 🏁 Getting Started

-If you want to check out the result, you can visit the website on [Altervista®](https://mailtent.altervista.org).\
+To see the result, you can visit the website on [Altervista®](https://mailtent.altervista.org).\
 Keep in mind that this is still in development and that Altervista has some [🚨️ Known Bugs](#-known-bugs).

 ## 🚨 Bug Reports

-If you want to contribute and report some bugs, feel free to open a new issue.\
+If you want to contribute and report bugs, feel free to open a [new issue](https://github.com/74C17N3P7UN3/MailTent/issues).\
-I'll get to it as soon as I rediscover this project as I now moved on to React projects.
+I can't promise I'll get to it though, as I now moved on to React projects.

 #### 🐞 Known Bugs

-- Altervista has some problems with syncing the database, in my local environment (and possibly other hosting websites) is working fine.
-I won't finx this as I moved on from PHP to newer technologies.
+- Altervista has some problems with syncing the database, in my local environment (and possibly other hosting websites) it works fine.
+I **won't fix** this as I moved on from PHP.

 ## ✍ Authors